windsurftemplate/promptsforeveryone/README.md

 ## Support

-For support, email support@windsurf.dev or join our [Discord community](https://discord.gg/windsurf).
+For support, email support@promptrepository.com or join our Discord community.

+## Acknowledgments

+- Next.js team for the amazing framework
+- Firebase team for the backend infrastructure
+- Stripe team for payment processing
+- All contributors and users of the platform